 "Inexorable is ... the generosity of the earth.
 Even omitting all of the benefits of the fruits, of wine, of apples, of herbs, of shrubs, of medicines, and of metals, ... only objects of terracotta ... fulfill us, giving us the tiles for the roofs, the bricks for walls, the receptacles for wine, the tubes for water and all of those objects which one makes on the wheel and forms with ones hands.
 For these reasons, [King] Numa established as seventh college that of the potters." – Pliny the Elder, Natural History

-What we import from Italy is most often called Italian pottery, Italian ceramics, or majolica, and we have thousands of such pieces in our selection.
-The term majolica is perhaps most particular, and it is used to describe fired clay, terra cotta, that is covered with a white tin under-glaze upon which minerals are then applied.
-When fired in a kiln for the seconda cottura, the minerals react to the heat and become the bright colors we love so much.
-Majolica that is native to Italy is known as maiolica.
+What we import from Italy is most often called Italian pottery, Italian ceramics, earthenware, majolica, or maiolica, and we have thousands of such pieces in our selection.
+The term maiolica is perhaps most particular, and it is the Italian term used to describe fired clay, terra cotta, that is covered with a white tin under-glaze upon which minerals are then applied.
+Maiolica is distinguished by the color of its white, opaque, color.
+Much work has always gone into refining and shaping local clays throughout Italy, which always varied considerably in color and weight.
+After the artist cleans the clay and forms it into the desired shape, the clay piece is fired in the kiln for the first time.
+The cooked piece is dipped into a bath that will turn the clay white.
+Colorful glaze is then applied by hand in the desired decoration.
+When fired in a kiln for the seconda cottura, the minerals in the glaze react to the heat and become the bright colors we love so much.

 The production of pottery that eventually became maiolica began in the 9th century, in Baghdad.
 By the 11th century, this art form was flourishing throughout the Islamic world, which then included the South of Spain.
 Trading vessels travelling between Spain and Italy used the island of Majorca as a port of call, and the ceramics that were being imported into Italy through Majorca came to be referred to as majolica.